sjas/bash-styleguide-spec/bash-styleguide-spec.md

 [[ YOUR_TEST_CONDITION ]]  ## RIGHT
 [ YOUR_TEST_CONDITION ]  ## WRONG

-# short-circuit short if clauses so this:
+# short-circuit short if-clauses so this:
 if [[ SOME_CONDITION ]]
 then
 	DO_SOMETHING